skullanbones/mpeg2ts/README.md

 target_link_libraries(${PROJECT_NAME} PUBLIC mpeg2ts::mpeg2ts)
 ```

-If you want to use ts-lib installation with your project you need to set the `CMAKE_PREFIX_PATH` to where ts-lib is being installed if it wasn't installed under your system.
+If you want to use mpeg2ts lib installation with your project you need to set the `CMAKE_PREFIX_PATH` to where mpeg2ts-lib is being installed if it wasn't installed host under your system (`/usr/local`).

 ## Tsparser
 ### How to run it